richardhicks/aovpn/README.md

 # aovpn

-This repository will be used to share sample Windows 10 Always On VPN ProfileXML files and various related configuraiton scripts.
+This repository will be used to share sample Windows 10 Always On VPN ProfileXML files.

 Enjoy!